icefapper/ruby-ast/README.md

 l # this is an IdCommand resolving to a simple identifier at run time
 ```

+#Method Call Expression
 ```js
 interface MethodCall <: Command {
      name: MethodIdentifier
      object: Expression;
 }
 ```
-A method being called on an object:
+A method being called on an object.
+##example
 ```ruby
 a.b 12 # object: a, name: b
 a.- 12 # object: a, name: -